oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aurl.md

+---
+dob: 2013-08-27
+---
 Aurl is a [character](Characters) as a contestant on the [[Megarchive Warehouse Show]].
 He originally appeared in [[AACOS]].

 ## Identity

-He is a wall-mounted Fujitsu 15RLS2H [heat pump](Air%20Conditioners.md).
+He is a wall-mounted Fujitsu ASU15RLS2 [heat pump](Air%20Conditioners.md).
 His name is pronounced Oral as in Oral speech.

-Aurl was born in 2013.
+Aurl was born in August 27, 2013.
 He is a cisgender and heterosexual male.
 If skin color matters, Aurl is white.

 Aurl is not the most intelligent in [MWS](Megarchive%20Warehouse%20Show.md).